AdobeDocs/workfront.en/help/product-announcements/betas/testing-tasks-lists-beta.md

 ## The task list testing beta program

-We are currently working on improving the performance around lists in `Workfront`.
+We are currently working on improving the performance around lists in Workfront.
 We have already implemented new functionality that improves the performance around a list of dashboards.
 We are&nbsp;now extending this functionality to a list of tasks.&nbsp;

 This feature focuses primarily on improving the performance of large lists of tasks.
 The interface of tasks lists has been updated, but delivers the same functionality as the existing tasks list.&nbsp;